ICTU/netbox_slm/MAINTENANCE.md

 1. When updating the NetBox version, verify `SLMConfig.min_version` in `netbox_slm/__init__.py`
 1. Ensure that the `PYTHON_VERSION` in the `Dockerfile`s is the same as the NetBox community docker base image
 1. Check for any runtime errors and warnings in the `netbox-*` container logs
-1. Create new version tag on GitHub, following semantic versioning as: `MAJOR.MINOR.PATCH`
+1. Create new version tag on GitHub
 1. Update the `CHANGELOG.md` with new version information and move `[Unreleased]` items to new version section
-1. Build the package: `python -m build`
+1. Build the package: `uv build`
 1. Upload the distributions to PyPI: `twine upload --skip-existing dist/*`